comunica/Tutorial-ISWC2019-Solid-Comunica/content/motivation.md

 as a tool to demonstrate various querying capabilities in a tutorial on [_Knowledge Representation as Linked Data_](cite:cites cikm) ([http://rml.io/cikm2018tutorial/](http://rml.io/cikm2018tutorial/)) at the CIKM conference 2018.
+Furthermore, we will present a tutorial on Comunica at [ESWC 2019](https://comunica.github.io/Tutorial-ESWC2019-Comunica/){:.mandatory}.